1drop/Onedrop.ImageSrcset/README.md

           small: 420
           tiny: 240

-Feel free to adjust sizes array to your specific needs.
+Feel free to add or remove sizes according to your specific needs.